 From my own personal experience of being able to enjoy Rainbow Mountain Cusco uncrowded with only my friends and our tour guides, I can tell you that it’s most definitely possible!

-When I visited Rainbow Mountain Peru, it was a part of the 7-Day Ausangate Trek I did with Killa Expeditions, an adventure tour company in Peru of which I can’t recommend enough!
+When I visited Rainbow Mountain Peru, it was a part of the 7-Day Ausangate Trek I did with Killa Expeditions, an adventure tour company in Peru which I can’t recommend enough!

-I believe it was day three of our Ausangate trek when we arrived at our campsite that was just one hour away from the mountain.
+I believe it was day three of our Ausangate trek when we arrived at our campsite which was just one hour away from the mountain.

 So myself, my new friends, and our guides took us to Rainbow Mountain viewpoint to watch the sunset, and oh my goodness!
 We arrived at the main viewpoint with thirty minutes to spare before sunset and had the entire mountain to ourselves.

 No crowds, no noise, just us!
 The feeling of pure bliss that overcame me as I was standing there, marveling at the incredible sight of Rainbow Mountain is one that I will never forget.

 But wait… there’s more!
 Just when you thought this Ausangate Trek couldn’t get any better, we woke again the following morning at 3 am to make the same one-hour hike from our campsite back to Cusco Rainbow Mountain for sunrise.

 There was a dusting of around five centimeters of snow overnight which gave the 7 Color Mountain an extra color!
-See the difference in the pictures below from sunset and sunrise!
+See the difference in the pictures below between sunset and sunrise!